Changissnz/nu_merchant_principal/README.md

 a reflection on the underlying reasoning that is usually strongly tainted with emotionalism.
 To merrily jump into harm's way is, by far, one of the most cliched tropes in tragedy.
-It is not ridicule on these deeds of autonomous will under the influence, but such risky actions are to be rationed because of their terminal and non-regeneratable outcomes.
+This is not ridicule on these deeds of autonomous will under the influence, but such risky actions are to be rationed because of their terminal and non-regeneratable outcomes.
 The vulture has evolved to be smart in other senses